Updated 20 July 2021

 COVID immunity passport

-As the COVID passport has yet to achieve widespread use (if at all), the question of which vaccines are acceptable in which country and for how long is pretty much still unclear.
-So if you’ve had your shot and are hoping to travel internationally to these countries, prepare to take every vaccine-related documents you have acquired along with you.
+As the COVID passport is starting to achieve widespread use, the question of which vaccines are acceptable in which country and for how long is gradually becoming clearer.

 The EU Digital COVID Certificate (previously called the Digital Green Certificate) facilitates the safe and free movement of citizens within the EU and will eventually allow non-European travellers to safely visit the bloc and the continent.